SAP/fundamental-ngx/README.md

 This repository contains 2 libraries,

 * [@fundamental-ngx/core](https://github.com/SAP/fundamental-ngx/tree/master/libs/core):
-Fundamental-ngx core provides base angular implementation of SAP Fundamental styles to offer developer rich set of components they can use when building angular application.
-Fundamental-ngx core angular components provides to end developer some degree of flexibility as most of the components allows finer customization directly on the HTML template level.
+Fundamental-ngx core provides base angular implementation of SAP Fundamental styles to offer developers a rich set of components they can use when building angular applications.
+Fundamental-ngx core angular components provides the end developer with some degree of flexibility as most of the components allow finer customization directly on the HTML template level.

 * [@fundamental-ngx/platform](https://github.com/SAP/fundamental-ngx/tree/master/libs/platform):
-Fundamental-ngx platform is built on top of core to both enhance existing functionality with additional features which are driven by application requirements as well as it provides higher abstraction for the components to hide most of the internal implementation detail to boost the productivity.
+Fundamental-ngx platform is built on top of the core to both enhance existing functionality with additional features which are driven by application requirements and to provide higher abstraction for the components by hiding most of the internal implementation details which boosts productivity.

 ## <a name="2"></a>2.
 Requirements